birdseyeglobal/backend-take-home-challenge/README.md

   - How to run tests
   - Any design notes or trade-offs you made

+Feel free to reach out to discuss any features or to get a review on a pr pre-submission.
 In the following interview we will be spinning up your service and running some locust tests on it.

 Good luck and have fun.